googlecodelabs/cloud-nebulous-serverless/cloud/nodejs/README.md

 **TL;DR:** Uses only the application files.
 Instruction(s):

-1. **Run** `gcloud run deploy translate --allow-unauthenticated --platform managed --source .` to deploy to Cloud Run; optionally add `--region REGION` for non-interactive deploy
+1. **Run** `gcloud run deploy translate --allow-unauthenticated --platform managed --source .` to deploy to Cloud Run
+    - You'll be prompted to provide a REGION unless you also add `--region REGION` on the cmd-line which will give you a full non-interactive deploy
     - A `Dockerfile` is optional, but if you wish to create one, place it in the top-level folder so the build system can access it.
 Also see the [Python version's `Dockerfile`](../python/Dockerfile) to get an idea of what a Node equivalent would be similar to.